 SDS 326E: Elements of Statistical Machine Learning*

 [Approved elective for SDS minor.
 This class should not be taken by SDS majors.
-Currently offered in spring semesters.]
+Typically offered in fall & spring semesters.]

 SDS 431: Probability and Statistical Inference